(Updated August 2023)

 Complaint Reporting, Investigation, and Resolution Involving Complaints Against Students

-All concerns of discrimination, harassment or retaliation by a student should be reported immediately to the Dean of Diversity and Inclusion/Chief Diversity Officer/ADA Compliance Officer (see above).
-Alternately, the individual may make a complaint at the Office of Student Affairs.
+All concerns of discrimination, harassment or retaliation by a student should be reported immediately to the Office of Community Standards.
 Complaints may be verbal or in writing.

 Protection from Retaliation